haddeeann/haddeeann/README.md

-# Haddee Ann: Python and JavaScript developer ✨
+### Haddee Ann: Python and JavaScript developer

-## My Repos
+#### Current projects

-- 🔭 I’m currently working on leetcode problems.
+- 🧑🏼‍💻 I’m currently working on leetcode problems.
 I add them to the Tidbits repo.
 I also add a little bit every day to my website about NumPy.
 - 🌱 I’m currently learning NumPy.
+So there is a site where I take my notes and publish them as I learn.
+- 😺 I've adopted Atom.
+I use it as a text editor, so I'm going to try to make a side project out of modifying it for my personal writing tool.

-- 👯 My past repos include:
+#### My past projects include:

 ### Yellow Umbrella Makers
 This uses Gatsby, which is a JAM website maker.
 By the powers combined of Gatsby and Netlify I had a blog launched in no time.
 Well, a very small amount of time.

 ### Patricia.portfolio
 This is a site that lives at https://hellonurse.io.
-I named the URL after the animaniacs characters.
 It's made with Vanilla JavaScript, HTML, and CSS.
-It's a no-frills thing.
-And I launched the site with Netlify.
+I launched the site with Netlify.

 ### The Happy Cloud
 This is a site that lives at https://the-happy-cloud.netlify.app/.
-I didn't buy a domain for it, so it's just the default that Netlify gives me.
 This project demonstrates how Green Sock the JS library and React can work together.

 ### Adventure Dog
-This is a blog for dog care.
-I have a dog and he is super adorable.
-So I wanted to make a blog about dog care and training.
-I wrote the articles as well.
+This is a blog about dog care and training.
 It lives on Netlify as well.
 It's at https://adventure-dog.netlify.app/.
 It's made using React, Gatsby, and CSS modules.

 ### Robot Dreams
 This site fetches data (poems) from a free API and displays one poem at a time.
 It lives at https://haddeeann.github.io/robot-dreams/.